dankellett/webapp-angular-.netcore-with-infra-aws-azure/readme.md

 Installing certs on Azure App Service is easier than AWS.
 App Service provides a UI to install and manage certs, Beanstalk doesn't.
 In BS you must install the cert on each instance - how do you do this at scale?
 For now I have reverted back to a dev cert that is included with the code files.

+This is the format required to load cert file for IS4 in appsettings.

+`"Key": {
+      		"Type": "File",
+      		"FilePath": ".\\auth_cert_dev.pfx",
+      		"Password": "mypassword"
+	}
+}`

+Certs in the cert store on aws/beanstalk:
+If you aren't using the local pfx and want to use the windows cert store you will need to install the cert and grant permissions to IIS_IUSRS.

+`Set-ItemProperty "IIS:\AppPools\DefaultAppPool" -Name "processModel.loadUserProfile" -Value "True"`
+`$mypwd = Get-Credential -UserName 'Enter password below' -Message 'Enter password below' Import-PfxCertificate -FilePath "C:\inetpub\AspNetCoreWebApps\app\auth_key_dev.pfx" -CertStoreLocation Cert:\LocalMachine\My -Password $mypwd.Password`

+There is a script in util that can be run to grant permissions.
+Usage example:
+.\addusertocert.ps1 -userName 'IIS_IUSRS' -permission read -certStoreLocation \LocalMachine\My -certThumbprint 5F5B30EE4917330E7D98A1B01E5060C8317AA5C5